maksr13/cypress-page-object-circleci/README.md

     - Parameter type - string
     - Name           - CIRCLE_TOKEN
     - Value          - your personal CircleCi API token (please, see 'Setup' part)
-8. Click 'Trigger Pipeline' button and refresh the page (new pipeline will be displayed) and if few jobs will be failed, then they will be rerun automatically
+8. Click 'Trigger Pipeline' button and refresh the page (new pipeline will be displayed) and if few jobs will be failed, then they will be rerun automatically.

 - Also you can run script for some exact Workflow, for example:

-1. Go to project on CircleCI
+1. Go to project on CircleCI.
-2. Select your branch via filter drop-down
+2. Select your branch via filter drop-down.
-3. Click 'Trigger Pipeline' button
+3. Click 'Trigger Pipeline' button.
 4. Add parameter:
     - Parameter type - string
     - Name           - ENV